nicr9/playbooks/README.md

 ### Prerequisites

-Assuming you're starting from a blank slate, you'll need to set a user password, install git, and check out this repo before you get started.
+Assuming you're starting from a blank slate, you'll need to set a user password, install `git`, and check out this repo before you get started.

 ```
 passwd $USER